zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

 To complete the setup of the JD Edwards EnterpriseOne Trial Edition, it is necessary to connect to the VM Instance.
 The user name on the instance is **opc**.
 There isn’t a password, the account can only be accessed using the SSH private key.

-### Connect to an Oracle Cloud Infrastructure Compute Instance using a Mac, Linux, Unix based machine using Command Line SSH
+###  Connect to an Oracle Cloud Infrastructure Compute Instance using a Mac, Linux or Unix based machine using Command Line SSH

 Mac OS X includes a command-line SSH client as part of the operating system.
-To use it, go to **Finder**, and select Go and select **Utilities** from the top menu.
+To use it, go to **Finder**, select **Go** and select **Utilities** from the top menu.
 Then look for **Terminal**.
 To connect over SSH you can use the following command on a Linux or UNIX style system:

     $ ssh –l opc –i </path/to/privateKey> <PublicIP_Address>

-Example:
+For example:

     $ ssh –l opc –i ./keys/id_rsa 132.145.187.16